VEZY/PlantGeom.jl/docs/src/getting_started/quickstart_grow.md

 | `rebuild_geometry!` | materializes all node geometry once at the end |
 | `plantviz(...)` | renders the generated plant |

+The growth API allows us to build complex plant structures by iteratively updating the graph topology and node attributes, while keeping geometry generation explicit and efficient.
+By defining prototypes with shape parameters, we can create a wide variety of organ shapes and easily control them during growth.

+The growth API does not cover every possible growth process, but it provides a flexible framework for building custom growth loops and organ emission patterns.
+You can create your own growth functions, define new prototypes, and implement more complex growth dynamics as needed.
+You can take a look at the VPalm module in [XPalm](https://github.com/PalmStudio/XPalm.jl) for a more involved example of growth and geometry generation.

 ## Copy-Paste Example

+If you want to reproduce this example quickly, you can copy and paste the following code into a Julia session with the required packages loaded:

 ```julia
 using PlantGeom, MultiScaleTreeGraph, GeometryBasics, Colors, CairoMakie